Assisted Living vs. Nursing Home

 Entertainment & Activities Assisted living facilities have daily activity programming and organize trips outside of the home.
 Nursing homes offer in-home activity programming.

-Ability to Cook Many assisted living facilities offer apartments with kitchens where you’ll still be able to prepare any meals you choose to.
+Ability to Cook Many assisted living facilities offer apartments with kitchens where you’ll still be able to prepare any meals you choose.
 Nursing homes leave the cooking to the kitchen staff and all meals are prepared for residents.
-Often, if you’re not feeling up to eating in the common dining room, staff will deliver a meal to your room.
+Often, if you're not feeling up to eating in the common dining room, staff will deliver a meal to your room.

 Assisted Living vs. Nursing Home Costs